Latin American art: Parody and sociopolitical critique

 Art in Latin America has often been used as a means of social and political critique.
 Mexican graphic artist José Guadalupe Posada drew harsh images of Mexican elites as skeletons, calaveras.
 This was done prior to the Mexican Revolution, strongly influencing later artists, such as Diego Rivera.

 A common practice among Latin American figurative artists is to parody Old Master paintings, especially those of the Spanish court produced by Diego Velázquez in the 17th century.
 These parodies serve a dual purpose, referring to the artistic and cultural history of Latin America, and critiquing the legacy of European cultural imperialism in Latin American nations.
-Two notable artists who frequently employed this technique are Fernando Botero and Alberto Gironella.
+Artists Fernando Botero, Herman Braun-Vega and Alberto Gironella frequently employed this technique.

 Colombian figurative artist Fernando Botero, whose work features unique "puffy" figures in various situations addressing themes of power, war, and social issues, has used this technique to draw parallels between current governing bodies and the Spanish monarchy.
 His 1967 painting The Presidential Family, is an early example.
 The painting, echoing Diego Velázquez's 1656 Spanish court painting Las Meninas (The Maids of Honor), contains a self-portrait of Botero standing behind a large canvas.
 The thick, "puffy" presidential family, decked out in fashionable finery and staring blandly out of the canvas, appear socially superior, drawing attention to social inequality.
 According to Botero, his "puffy" figures are not meant to be satirical.
 He painted a powerful series of canvases, which are based on photos of torture by the U.S. military of Iraqi prisoners at Abu Ghraib prison.